city image background

 If you're searching for at-home pet euthanasia in Bowling Green and the surrounding areas, you're in compassionate hands with our local veterinarian.
 Below, you can learn more about their professional journey and what inspired them to offer peaceful in-home euthanasia services.

 Dr. Lauren Rexing, a graduate of St. George’s University, is devoted to providing pets with peaceful and dignified end-of-life care.
 With a background in general practice, surgery, and emergency medicine, she found her true calling in supporting families through the most tender moments of saying goodbye.
 Dr. Rexing believes there’s no place more comforting for a pet than their own home, and she is honored to help families create loving, gentle farewells surrounded by familiarity and love.
-To hear from other pet parents about their experiences with Dr. Rexing, visit her profile and Google reviews.
+To hear from other pet parents about their experiences with Dr. Rexing, visit her profile.

 Veterinarians that honor the bond with your pet